 York Racecourse is often referred to as the “Ascot of The North” and the Trip Advisor review of the course uses that headline, however, the races, course, facilities, and vista are good enough in their own right.

-York races from May through till October holding around 17 quality meetings, which include 3 Group 1 races, 9 Group 2 races, and 5 Group 3 races.
+York races from May through October hold around 17 quality meetings, which include 3 Group 1 races, 9 Group 2 races, and 5 Group 3 races.

-Highlights: The three Group 1 races all take place during the 4 days Ebor Festival in August, the Juddmonte International Stakes is on Wednesday, Yorkshire Oaks is Thursday, with the Nunthorpe Stakes taking place on Friday.
+Highlights: The three Group 1 races all take place during the 4 days Ebor Festival in August, the Juddmonte International Stakes is on Wednesday, Yorkshire Oaks is on Thursday, with the Nunthorpe Stakes takes place on Friday.